 Employees, management teams, and executives should all be held accountable for promoting a healthy workplace culture and diversity and inclusion.
 That’s why it’s crucial for a company to bring in talent that aligns with their workplace culture and values.

-As the interviewer, it’s important to ask the interviewee questions that will reflect your company’s commitment to diversity and inclusiveness.
-The right questions will give the applicant insight to your company values just as much as their answers will give insight into their character.
+As the interviewer, it’s important to ask the interviewee diversity and inclusion interview questions that will reflect your company’s commitment to inclusiveness.
+The right interview questions about diversity and inclusion will give the applicant insight to your company values just as much as their answers will give insight into their character.

 - What personal values are most important to you?